LLNL/ppo_and_friends/README.md

 10 minutes of training.

 ### Walker2d
-2 processors and 2 environments per processor works well.
-10 minutes of training.
+Both Walker2d and Hopper are oddly sensitive to the trajectory lengths.
+They will learn to run a bit beyond the max trajectory length very well, but they often stumble afterwards.
+For this reason, I recommend using no more than 2 processors and training with a single environment per processor.
+This will result in a solved policy fairly quickly.

 ### Hopper
-Hopper is oddly sensitive to the trajectory lengths.
-It will learn to run a bit beyond the max trajectory length very well, but it stumbles afterwards.
+Both Walker2d and Hopper are oddly sensitive to the trajectory lengths.
+They will learn to run a bit beyond the max trajectory length very well, but they often stumble afterwards.
 For this reason, I recommend using no more than 2 processors and training with a single environment per processor.
 This will result in a solved policy fairly quickly.

 ### Swimmer
 2 processors and 2 environments per processor works very well.